Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * The S2 option of M574 is intended for use only when axes other than Z are using the Z probe for homing.
 The only printers known to do this are the RepRapPro Ormerod, Huxley Duo, and Mendel Tricolour machines.
 When using the Z probe to home Z, M574 Z has no bearing on the probe setup or usage.
 * A Z probe and a Z endstop (e.g. a switch) can both be configured at the same time.
 G30 commands will use the probe setup with M558, and G1 H1 Z moves use the endstop configured with M574 Z.
 * Endstop type S4 means use motor stall detection (like S3) but if there are multiple motors dedicated to a single axis, stop each one individually as it stalls.
 S3 means use motor stall detection but if there are multiple motors dedicated to a single axis, stop all those motors when the first one stalls.
+* Motor load detection endstops (S3 and S4) normally use the stepper driver's StallGuard feature, which is configured with M915.
+After 3.7.0-beta.3, a driver that is in closed loop or assisted open loop mode (M569 D4 or D5) uses the encoder position error instead, because StallGuard is not available in those modes.
+The endstop triggers when the position error exceeds the error threshold set by the M569.1 E parameter, M915 has no effect on it, and there is no minimum speed for the homing move.
+The driver must have been tuned first, otherwise the homing move is abandoned with an error.
 * Pull up resistors on Duet 2/Duex5 inputs should be configured for connecting a digital inputs (like a switch, BLtouch, etc) only on inputs not labelled "n"Stop (xstop, ystop etc).
 * When a filament endstop is bound to an extruder (E and P parameters, RRF 3.7.0-beta.3 and later), a G1 H1 extruder-only move stops when the input reads active during positive extrusion, or inactive during negative extrusion, so the same input terminates both filament loading and unloading moves.
 Extruders without a bound input use motor stall detection as before. `M574 E0` without P reports the current binding, and M574 without parameters lists all of them.
 * To un-configure an endstop and free up any associated input pins, set the endstop position of that axis to 'none'.
 For example, `M574 X0` will delete the X endstop and free up any inputs that it was using.